- How to Install Visual Studio Code Editor in Ubuntu & Debian

 The Yum will manage the gpg key for you, But you can also Import the package signing GPG key on your system using the following command.

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc

 After importing GPG key, Let’s use commands to install Visual Studio Code on your RHEL based system.

 Step 3 – Launch Visual Studio Code

 The Visual Studio Code has been installed on your system.
 You can now launch the Visual Studio Code editor on your system using the desktop menu.
-After that create a new file or open files and directories using File menu.
+After that create a new file or open files and directories using the File menu.